KinneretLab/.github/profile/README.md

 Maroudas-Sacks, Y., Garion, L., S Suganthan, Popović, M., Keren, K..
 Confinement modulates axial patterning in regenerating Hydra. bioRxiv 2024.06.13.598813; doi: https://doi.org/10.1101/2024.06.13.598813

 * The codes are provided here for reference and are annotated for accesibility, but have been developed primarily for internal use, so are not intended to be further supported beyond publication.
+If you use any of these, please cite our relevant publications.